 Michael is the Mental Health Coordinator at the College of Policing and a serving officer with West Midlands Police.
 He has worked on policing and mental health for over a decade and commanded a number of critical incidents involving those of us with mental health problems – including firearms incidents, sieges and multiple homicides.
 He drove the creation of seven ‘Place of Safety’ services, including one specifically for children, which have spared many thousands of people the indignity of being detained in custody.
 His use of social media under the moniker ‘MentalHealthCop’ to raise awareness of the role played by the police in our mental health system has been nationally and internationally award-winning and he was singled out for commendation by the Home Affairs Committee of the UK Parliament after giving evidence to their inquiry into policing and mental health.
 He has worked in South Africa, Namibia and Northern Ireland and has been a visiting lecturer in forensic mental health at Russell Group universities.
 He is a recipient of the President’s Medal from the Royal College of Psychiatrists for his “significant contribution to improving the lives of people with mental illness” and in 2016 was appointed an OBE in the 90thBirthday Honours for his services to policing and mental health.

-Jonas Hansson is a Lecturer at the Basic Training Program for Police Officers at Umeå University in Sweden.
+Jonas Hansson holds a PhD in Public Health and is a Senior Lecturer at the Basic Training Program for Police Officers at Umeå University in Sweden.
 Jonas was previously a police officer (1993-2013), a field training officer and instructor in self-defence, weapon and tactics.
 He completed a Master of Education at Umeå University with a focus on police students’ perceptions of their learning environment.

-Jonas is coordinator for the police research network at Umeå University.
-He is a member of the editorial board for the Nordic Police Research Network Newsletter.
-He is involved in future research projects with focus on two Swedish Police activities: a scientific evaluation of the use of electroshock weapons during 2018-2019, and a scientific collaboration in the Mareld initiative, which involves the police focusing its strength on the most vulnerable areas in order to re-establish safety.
+Jonas is the Research and Science Correspondent for Sweden in CEPOL, European Union Agency tor Law Enforcement Training.
+He is involved in future research projects with focus on two Swedish Police activities: a scientific evaluation of the use of electroshock weapons during 2018-2019, and a scientific collaboration in the Mareld initiative, which involves the police focusing its strength on the most deprived areas in order to re-establish safety.

 Lecturer, Mental Health and Adult Nursing, Edinburgh Napier University